Isometric embedding via strongly symmetric positive systems: Abstract

 \section{Abstract}

-We give a new proof for the local existence of a smooth isometric embedding of a smooth 3-dimensional Riemannian manifold with nonzero Riemannian curvature tensor into 6-dimensional Euclidean space.
+We give a new proof for the local existence of a smooth isometric embedding of a smooth $3$-dimensional Riemannian manifold with nonzero Riemannian curvature tensor into $6$-dimensional Euclidean space.
 Our proof avoids the sophisticated arguments via microlocal analysis used in earlier proofs.

-In Part 1, we prove a local existence theorem for nonlinear, first-order PDE systems that do not fall under one of the standard types (elliptic, hyperbolic, and parabolic), under an assumption that we call {\em strong symmetric positivity}.
+In Part 1, we introduce a new type of system of partial differential equations (PDE), which is not one of the standard types (elliptic, hyperbolic, parabolic) but satisfies a property called strong symmetric positivity.
+Such a PDE system is a generalization of and has properties similar to a system of ordinary differential equations with a regular singular point.
+A local existence theorem is then established by using a novel local-to-global-to-local approach.
 In Part 2, we apply this theorem to prove the local existence result for isometric embeddings.